Edition for Web Developers — Last Updated 23 October 2025

 If these attributes are omitted from an element, then the language of this element is the same

-as the language of its parent element, if any (except for slot
+as the language of its parent element, if any (except for slot elements in a

 shadow tree).

-attribute in the XML
+The lang attribute in the XML

 namespace may be used on HTML elements in XML documents,